-One example of a mixed workload is a cluster that runs both MapReduce and Storm on YARN.
-MapReduce is not CPU-constrained (MapReduce containers do require much CPU).
-Storm on YARN is CPU-constrained: its containers require more CPU than memory.
-As you start adding Storm jobs along with MapReduce jobs, the DRF scheduler tries to balance memory and CPU resources, but you may start to see some degradation in performance.
-If you then add more CPU-intensive Storm jobs, individual jobs start to take longer to run as the cluster CPU resources are consumed.
+One example of a mixed workload would be a cluster that runs both MapReduce and Storm-on-YARN.
+MapReduce is not CPU-constrained (MapReduce containers do not ask for much CPU).
+Storm on YARN is CPU-constrained: its containers ask for more CPU than memory.
+As you start adding a Storm jobs along with MapReduce jobs, the DRF scheduler does its best to balance memory and CPU resources, but you might start to see some degradation in performance.
+If you were to then add more CPU-intensive Storm jobs, individual jobs will start to take longer to run as the cluster CPU resources become consumed.
 CGroups can be used along with CPU scheduling to help manage mixed workloads.
-CGroups provides isolation for CPU-intensive processes such as Storm on YARN, thereby enabling you to predictably plan and constrain the CPU-intensive Storm containers.
+CGroups provides isolation for CPU-intensive processes such as Storm-on-YARN, thereby enabling you to predictably plan and constrain the CPU-intensive Storm containers.

-You can also use node labels in conjunction with CPU scheduling and CGroups to restrict Storm on YARN jobs to a subset of cluster nodes.
+You could also use node labels in conjunction with CPU scheduling and CGroups to restrict Storm-on-YARN jobs to a subset of cluster nodes.